What is a Restricted Holiday? Meaning, Rules & Complete List for 2026

 The number of restricted holidays an employee can take varies by employer type:

-Employees cannot exceed their allotted number of restricted holidays, even if the DoPT or state list includes 30 or more occasions.
+Employees cannot exceed their allotted number of RH days, even if the DoPT or state list includes 30 or more occasions.
 The list provides options; the policy sets the limit.

 Eligibility for Restricted Holidays